aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/format-conversion-export/convert-wmf-to-webp-java-aspose-imaging/_index.md

 - image format conversion Java
 schemas:
 - type: TechArticle
-  headline: How to Save Image as WebP and Convert WMF to WebP in Java with Aspose.Imaging
+  headline: Guide to Converting Vector Images and Optimizing Them in Java
   description: Learn how to save image as WebP and how to convert WMF to WebP using
     Aspose.Imaging for Java.
 Step‑by‑step guide with prerequisites, code snippets, and performance tips.
   dateModified: '2026-06-03'
   author: Aspose
 - type: HowTo
-  name: How to Save Image as WebP and Convert WMF to WebP in Java with Aspose.Imaging
+  name: Guide to Converting Vector Images and Optimizing Them in Java
   description: Learn how to save image as WebP and how to convert WMF to WebP using
     Aspose.Imaging for Java.
 Step‑by‑step guide with prerequisites, code snippets, and performance tips.